xpnteam/xpnet/README.md

-If all goes well, build outputs for both 32-bit and 64-bit will be in a directory named `build` when that completes, and the nuget packages will be in a directory named 'package'.
+If all goes well, build outputs for both 32-bit and 64-bit will be in a directory named `build` when that completes, and the nuget packages will be in a directory named `package`.
 You can copy those outputs to a directory structure as described in "Installing into X-Plane" above.

 You can also build the project from the IDE by opening XPNet.sln, and can manually create